aspose-words/Aspose.Words-API-References/english/net/aspose.words.properties/builtindocumentproperties/words/_index.md

 ---
 title: BuiltInDocumentProperties.Words
 second_title: Aspose.Words for .NET API Reference
 description: BuiltInDocumentProperties property.
-Represents an estimate of the number of words in the document in C#
+Represents an estimate of the number of words in the document in C#.
 type: docs
 weight: 330
 url: /net/aspose.words.properties/builtindocumentproperties/words/